gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 passport.use(new JWTStrategy(config));
 ...
 ```
-### Support for automatic IAS to XSUAA token conversion
+### Support for automatic IAS to XSUAA token exchange
 Since verison 3.1.2 it is supported to automatically exchange an incoming IAS token with an XSUAA token, so the token contains scopes like XSUAA applications expect.

 For details have a look [here](doc/IAStoXSUAA.md).